Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 3. Market Growth

-As the max date in dataset that currently available is 2022-09-30 (end of Q3), to calculate the CAGR over the past 10 years, I will use 1st of October in every year as starting of fiscal year, e.g. fiscal year of 2012 is from 2012/10/01 to 2013/09/30.
+As the max date in dataset that currently available is 2022-09-30 (end of Q3), to calculate the CAGR over the past 10 years, I used 1st, October 2012 as starting date.

 - Overall CAGR of Iowa liquor market: **0.0555**
-  * Note: this is for market that each bottle ≤ USD 100, from Q3 2012 to Q3 2022
+  * Note: this is for market that each bottle ≤ USD 100, from Q4 2012 to Q3 2022
   * Note: This data point will be used as middle line to determine how the growth rate of each category performs

 - CAGR of each category